 Ashwagandha benefits as illustrated by plant parts

-Ashwagandha (Withania somnifera) benefits like stress and anxiety reduction have recently shot into the limelight, but its medicinal value goes way back to ancient India as Ayurvedic medicine.
+Ashwagandha (Withania somnifera) benefits, like stress and anxiety reduction, have recently shot into the limelight, but its medicinal value goes way back to ancient India as Ayurvedic medicine.
 One of its traditional uses is as a poultice to manage swelling and boils.

 Ashwagandha Traditional uses

 2. Treatment of fatigue, anxiety, and stress.
 A 500 mg dosage was found to be effective in reducing depression and anxiety in both men and women.
 Alternatively, in another study, a 240 mg daily dose of ashwagandha withanolide glycoside extract over 60 days was reported to decrease cortisol levels.
 Self-reported improvement on stress and anxiety was also reported.
-Velan Alumugun 2024

 4. Boosts immunity.
 Ashwagandha 6 ml root extract, twice daily for 4 days, elicited activation of killer cells and increased the CD4 expression, thus optimizing the immune defense system of the body.
 Supported by Ajit Tharakan 2021